Forbidden City: Collections

-The collections of the Palace Museum are based on the Qing imperial collection, including paintings, ceramics, seals, steles, sculptures, inscribed wares, bronze wares, enamel objects, etc. According to latest audit, it has 1,862,690 pieces of art.
+The collections of the Palace Museum are based on the Qing imperial collection, including paintings, ceramics, seals, steles, sculptures, inscribed wares, bronze wares and enamel objects.
+According to the latest audit, it has 1,862,690 pieces of art.
 In addition, the imperial libraries housed a large collection of rare books and historical documents, including government documents of the Ming and Qing dynasties, which has since been transferred to the First Historical Archives.

 From 1933, the threat of Japanese invasion forced the evacuation of the most important parts of the Museum's collection.
 After the end of World War II, this collection was returned to Nanjing.
 However, with the Communists' victory imminent in the Chinese Civil War, the Nationalist government decided to ship the pick of this collection to Taiwan.
 Of the 13,491 boxes of evacuated artefacts, 2,972 boxes are now housed in the National Palace Museum in Taipei.
 More than 8,000 boxes were returned to Beijing, but 2,221 boxes remain today in storage under the charge of the Nanjing Museum.

 The Palace Museum holds 340,000 pieces of ceramics and porcelain.
 These include imperial collections from the Tang dynasty and the Song dynasty.
 It has close to 50,000 paintings, within which more than 400 date from before the Yuan dynasty (1271–1368), which is the largest in China.
 Its bronze collection dates from the early Shang dynasty.
 Of the almost 10,000 pieces held, about 1,600 are inscribed items from the pre-Qin period (to 221 BC).
 A significant part of the collection is ceremonial bronzeware from the imperial court.
 The Palace Museum has one of the largest collections of mechanical timepieces of the 18th and 19th centuries in the world, with more than 1,000 pieces.
 The collection contains both Chinese- and foreign-made pieces.
 Chinese pieces came from the palace's own workshops.
-Foreign pieces came from countries including Britain, France, Switzerland, the United States and Japan.
-Of these, the largest portion come from Britain.Jade has a unique place in Chinese culture.
+Foreign pieces came from countries including Britain, France, Switzerland, the United States, and Japan.
+Of these, the largest portion come from Britain.
+Jade has a unique place in Chinese culture.
 The Museum's collection includes some 30,000 pieces.
 The pre-Yuan dynasty part of the collection includes several pieces famed throughout history.
 The earliest pieces date from the Neolithic period.
 In addition to works of art, a large proportion of the Museum's collection consists of the artifacts of the imperial court.
 This includes items used by the imperial family and the palace in daily life.
 This comprehensive collection preserves the daily life and ceremonial protocols of the imperial era.

 Influence

-The Forbidden City has been influential in the subsequent development of Chinese architecture, as well as providing inspiration for many artistic works.
+The Forbidden City has been influential in the subsequent development of Chinese architecture, as well as in providing inspiration for many artistic works.